bocchino/ParAbs/README.md

 Setup
 -----

-1. To use either version of the library, you must set the environment variable `PAR_ABS` to point to the top of the installation tree (i.e., the directory in which this file resides).
+1. To use either version of ParAbs, you must set the environment variable `PAR_ABS` to point to the top of the installation tree (i.e., the directory in which this file resides).

-2. To use the SML version of the library, you must set the environment variable `SML_NJ` to point your SML/NJ installation.
+2. To use the SML version of ParAbs, you must set the environment variable `SML_NJ` to point your SML/NJ installation.

-3. To use the F# version of the library, you must set the environment variable `FSHARPC` equal to the command used to invoke the F# compiler (typically `fsc` in Windows, `fsharpc` for Mono).
+3. To use the F# version of ParAbs, you must set the environment variable `FSHARPC` equal to the command used to invoke the F# compiler (typically `fsc` in Windows, `fsharpc` for Mono).
    Additionally, if you are using Mono, then you must set the variable